immunefi-team/Bounty_Boosts/Alchemix/31335 - [SC - High] getActualSupply should be used instead of total....md

 # `getActualSupply` should be used instead of `totalSupply` for balancer pools

-Submitted on Fri May 17 2024 05:44:53 GMT-0400 (Atlantic Standard Time) by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 11:44:53 UTC by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31335